algosup/2024-2025-project-1-fpga-team-8/Documents/functional_specifications/functional_specifications.md

 ### 1.1 Overview

 "Frogger FPGA" is a project aimed at creating a fun and interactive Frogger game using FPGA technology and Verilog programming.
-In this classic arcade-style game, players guide a frog across a busy road filled with moving cars and navigate a river with logs and other obstacles.
+In this classic arcade-style game, a player guides a frog across a busy road filled with moving cars and navigate a river with logs and other obstacles.
 The goal is to safely reach the other side while avoiding hazards.
 This project prioritizes an engaging gaming experience while also showcasing the power of FPGA for real-time applications.

 _A logo of the game is shown below:_